dankelley/oce-issues/21xx/2142/README.md

 of tRef matters for detailed work.
 Unfortunately, I don't know how to find out what tRef NOAA had used, for any given set of harmonics.
 If I had to guess, perhaps I'm guess that it was the previous full year, or something like that.

+## 2142c.R

+Following up on 2142a.R and 2142b.R, try adjusting tRef from the 2142a.R value by multiples of 1 day.
+This shows that subtracting 18 days improves the fit somewhat, but definitely not to the point where the low-frequency trend is not highly visible.